Core Value

 Worship Team

-This team works with the Pastor in leading worship as liturgists, greeters, ushers, communion servers and worship team leaders.
+This team works with the Pastor in leading worship as liturgists, greeters, ushers, communion servers, and worship team leaders.
 If you are interested in volunteering as a Worship Team member, contact the office for more details.

 Congregational Health and Care

 Congregational Health and Care is a Ministry targeted at taking care of all members of our church family.
-We partner with other individuals, groups and committees within our church to provide a holistic approach to helping families meet various challenges that come their way.
-Our goal is to have enough awareness and depth to provide consistent care, regardless of a single person’s availability.Everyone is at least an informal member of this ministry.
-One of the key things we do is provide a monthly opportunity list noting who is in need of care and how we can help them.
-Members and friends of the EGUMC community are encouraged to use that list to send a card, or make a call or visit when you have a moment.The more formal structure of this ministry is providing monthly training and check-in for people providing care.
-We meet on the 2nd Wednesday of the month at 4:30pm in the Rainbow Room.
-We talk about how things are going for the care givers and the care receivers, any questions we have, topics/areas where we would to know more, and just how the program is going in general.
-Kenneth Haugh’s book “Christian Caregiving: A Way of Life,” was the foundation of our training.
+We partner with other individuals, groups, and committees within our church to provide a holistic approach to helping families meet various challenges that come their way.
+Our goal is to have enough awareness and depth to provide consistent care, regardless of a single person’s availability.
+Everyone is at least an informal member of this ministry.
+One of the key things we do is provide a monthly opportunity list, noting who is in need of care and how we can help them.
+Members and friends of the EGUMC community are encouraged to use that list to send a card, make a call, or visit when you have a moment.
+The more formal structure of this ministry provides monthly training and check-ins for people providing care.
+We meet on the 2nd Wednesday of the month at 3:30 pm in the Rainbow Room.
+We talk about how things are going for the caregivers and the care receivers, any questions we have, topics/areas where we would like to know more, and just how the program is going in general.
+Kenneth Haugh’s book “Christian Caregiving: A Way of Life” was the foundation of our training.
 Subsequent topics were selected based on what the group wanted to know more about.
-Some of these topics were: Hospital Visitation, Active Listening, Using & Creating Prayer, Ministering to the Dying, Serving Home Communion, Grieving.
+Some of these topics were: Hospital Visitation, Active Listening, Using & Creating Prayer, Ministering to the Dying, Serving Home Communion, and Grieving.
 All you need is a desire to help us promote and improve the caring systems of EGUMC.
-Volunteers can sign up for one or many areas of service such as:
+Volunteers can sign up for one or many areas of service, such as:

-• Visitation.
+Visitation.
 Those in the hospital, at home recovering from surgery/illness, or otherwise unable to attend worship

-• Calls/Card.
+Calls/Card.
 Letting people know you are thinking of them by providing a phone call or sending a card.

-• Walking with individuals during transition or crisis times
+Walking with individuals during transition or crisis times.

-• Serving communion or anointing with oil for those unable to attend worship
+Serving communion or anointing with oil for those unable to attend worship.

 All members are encouraged to review the weekly Opportunity list that is provided to see where they might help.
-If you would like to learn more about Christian Caregiving in general, or a special topic, let us know, and join us on the 4th Thursday of the month.Our Health Ministry provides seminars on health topics related to needs in our community and church.
-We send out a monthly email of health care information and care opportunities.
+If you would like to learn more about Christian Caregiving in general or a special topic, let us know, and join us on the 2nd Wednesday of the month.
+Our Health Ministry provides seminars on health topics related to the needs in our community and church.
+We send out a monthly email of healthcare information and care opportunities.

 Shower Ministry